blleng/obsidian-notes/content/notes/compile-gmx-with-cp2k.md

 ---
-title: Compiling Gromacs with CP2K for QM\/MM simulation
+title: Compiling Gromacs with CP2K for QMMM simulation
-description: Recording the process of compiling Gromacs for QM/MM simulation with CP2K
+description: Recording the process of compiling Gromacs for QMMM simulation with CP2K
 date: 2025-06-15T18:49
-update: 2025-06-16T00:15
+update: 2025-06-16T00:175
 tags:
   - note/2025/06
   - note/molecular-dynamics